Oliver-Leete/Configs/README.md

 from afar.
 This is useful for putting the thing you just yanked at the end of the paragraph (or any other text object you could think of).

-The first is the setup function, followed by the function that can be set as the opfunc (for whatever reason the opfunc can't take arguments, hence the setup function).
+The first is the setup function, followed by the function that can be set as the Opfunc (for whatever reason the Opfunc can't take arguments, hence the setup function).

 ```lua
 function _G.pre_paste_away(register, paste)